 It is hard to tell what the coolest city in the world is, but Cape Town sure as hell comes close.
 From mountain views to white sandy beaches.
 From historical sights to a vibrant and colourful culture.
 From inspiring street art to culinary delights you can’t compete with.
 The mother city simply has it all.
 I have lost my heart, again.
 To the city, to the people and to all the beautiful surroundings.
 This is what made Cape Town so cool:

 Four seasons in a day

 For those who didn’t know yet: South Africa is located in the southern hemisphere, which means seasons are opposite to ours.
 We visited the country in the middle of winter.
-Fortunately South Africa knows much milder winters than we do.
+Fortunately South Africa knows much milder winters than the Dutch do.
 Yet the weather in Cape Town has a live of its own.
-Especially in winter it often happens you start your day in autumn, by the time you’re ready for lunch it begins to feel like summer but that was only April’s fool because it was just a quick hello from spring before sunset.
-Although it’s never really winter winter, temperatures can get between 5 to 20 degrees.
+You start your day in autumn, by the time you’re ready for lunch it begins to feel like summer but that was only April’s fool because it was just a quick hello from spring before sunset.
+Temperatures can get between 5 to 20 degrees.
 Yes, also on the same day.
 Take that into account when packing your suitcase!

 Food to die for!